CurlyWurly-1/12F675-Development-board/README.md

 The above videos cover this - alternatively, follow the steps below
 - On your PC,
   - Download and install both the MPLAB X IDE and XC8 compiler from the MPLAB website (It is free)
-  - Plug in the USB power cable and connect it to your 12F675 development board (This cable is only used for powering the board)
+  - Plug in the black USB power cable and connect it to your 12F675 development board (This cable is only used for powering the board)
-  - Plug in the blue USB cable of Pick-it" device and ensure the 6 wire harness leads are inserted the right way round into the board (N.B.
+  - Plug in the blue USB cable of Pick-it" device and ensure that the 6 wire harness leads are inserted into the board the right way round  (N.B.
 The pin marked VPP on the board should connect to the pin marked with a white triangle on the "Pick-it" device

 # How to Program the pic12f675 using the development board